+52. As part of the loan application and funding process, SoLo provides each borrower with documents including a promissory note and a document titled "Truth in Lending Disclosures"-both of which purport to describe the specific terms of the transaction, including the cost of credit.

+53. SoLo has represented in its promissory notes that the loans on its Platform are "originated" through the mobile application that SoLo maintains.

-- 42. As part of the loan application and funding process, SoLo provides each borrower with documents including a promissory note and a document titled "Truth in Lending Disclosures," both of which purport to describe the specific terms of the transaction, including the cost of credit. - 43.
-Between March 2018 and May 2021, SoLo's promissory notes stated that the consumer promised to pay the Lender not just the principal amount, but rather "the principal sum borrowed together with tips and or donations." - 44.
-Since May 2021, the promissory notes no longer refer to the Lender tip and SoLo donation fees as "due" or "payable."
-Instead, the promissory notes suggest that the consumer must repay only the original loan amount.
-But, in fact, SoLo debits the principal along with Lender tip fee and the SoLo donation fee from the borrower's account on the repayment date. - 45.
-The "Truth in Lending Disclosures" document that SoLo provided to borrowers always represented that the "ANNUAL PERCENTAGE RATE," which it defined as "The cost of your credit as a yearly rate," was 0%.
-The document represented that the "FINANCE CHARGE," which it defined as "The dollar amount the credit will cost you," was \$0. - 46.
-Since May 2021, SoLo's "Truth in Lending Disclosures" document does not include the Lender tip fee or the SoLo donation fee in the "total of payments" box.
+54. SoLo's promissory notes have also represented, at least between March 2018 and May 2021, that the consumer promises to pay the Lender not just the principal amount, but rather "the principal sum borrowed together with tips and or donations."
+Furthermore, "[t]he Loan" was defined as "the principal sum borrowed together with tips and or donation and all other charges, costs, and expenses."
+55. Since May 2021, "[t]he Loan" is now defined as "the principal sum borrowed together with all other charges, costs, and expenses."
+But SoLo still debits the principal along with Lender tip fee and the SoLo donation fee from the borrower's account on the repayment date.

+56. SoLo's promissory notes have also represented that "Platform Donation" and "Lender Tips" are not "a requirement under this Note or a condition of the Loan."

+57. The "Truth in Lending Disclosures" document that SoLo provided to borrowers always represented that the "ANNUAL PERCENTAGE RATE," which it defined as "The cost of your credit as a yearly rate," was 0%.
+The document represented that the "FINANCE CHARGE," which it defined as "The dollar amount the credit will cost you," was \$0.

+58. Since May 2021, SoLo's "Truth in Lending Disclosures" document does not include the Lender tip fee or the SoLo donation fee in the "total of payments" box.
 Instead, SoLo lists only the principal amount and inputs "\$0" as the "amounts paid to others on your behalf," even though almost all SoLo Platform loans include additional payments beyond the loan amount.

-47. This description of the cost of credit is not accurate because, in the vast majority of loans made on SoLo's Platform, the amounts of the Lender tip fee or the SoLo donation fee (or both) are set before the disclosure document is generated.
-Such fees are costs of credit and result in APRs in excess of 300% in most of the loans extended on the SoLo Platform.
+59. This description of the cost of credit is not accurate because, in the vast majority of loans made on SoLo's Platform, the amounts of the Lender tip fee or the SoLo donation fee (or both) are set before the disclosure document is generated.
+Such fees are costs of credit and result in APRs in excess of 36% in most of the loans extended on the SoLo Platform.